Stomper10/CheXpert/README.md

 Edema | 0.84 | 0.92 | -0.08
 Pleural Effusion | 0.90 | 0.97 | -0.07

-For those who want to compare the running environment, mine was as below(used GPU server).
-* Intel Xeon Silver 4216 CPU
-* 512GB memory
-* Four Nvidia Titan RTX GPUs

 ## This Part is Optional